p-ml/fantasy_funball/README.md

 - `logic/`: Bulk of the application's day-to-day running logic.
 - `migrations/`: Django migrations.
 - `models/`: Django models.
-- `scheduler/`: The `update_database.py` script is what is run each night at 00:00 UTC by Heroku Scheduler.
+- `scheduler/`: The `update_database.py` script is run each night at 00:30 UTC by a Cron process.
 - `tests/`: Various unit tests.
 - `views/`: Django Rest Framework influenced views as an entry-point for the requests to the app.
 - `urls.py`: Each of the app's endpoints.